Dr. Abby Gondek, Morgenthau Scholar-in-Residence, FDR Library, Hyde Park, NY

 - Hilda’s academic and creative writings about Swaziland and Thoko’s development -oriented writing about Swazi women

 My main argument is that Thoko’s labor (collecting, writing, researching) powerfully informed Hilda’s writing and theorizing.
 In turn, Hilda enabled Thoko’s transnational access to UCLA.
 Thoko collected artifacts and data for Hilda.
 Thoko wrote about Swazi clothing and adornment and Hilda utilized this information for her own writing.
 The collection at UCLA would not exist without their collaborative partnership.
-In addition, I argue that Thoko was working in a more “feminist” direction than Hilda was comfortable with, and Thoko critiqued Swazi patriarchal systems in a way that Hilda did not, except for in her creative writings.
+In addition, I argue that Thoko was working in a more “feminist” direction than Hilda was comfortable with.
+Thoko critiqued Swazi patriarchal systems in a way that Hilda did not, at least in her academic writings.
+However, in Hilda’s creative writing, a simultaneous critique of colonialism and patriarchal indigenous systems is apparent.

 Organization